OriginalMadProgrammer/CL-Tools/README.md

 * The ability to symbolically search the stack using path fragments.
 * Ability to "rise" entries rather than rotating so popular directories rise to the top of the stack.
 * The ability to preload directory stack during login.
+* Child processes inherit parent's stack.
-* Nifty cd features borrowed from other shells.
+* Nifty cd features borrowed from other shells, sometimes enhanced, now available to all shells.

-This script shows its perl-4 herriatage.
+* Ability to clean stack of duplicate, non-existant, and other problematic entries.

+Though now it requires perl-5, look within and you can see this script's perl-4 herriatage.